-· For our HDHP option, the HRA is administered by GEHA

-• Entire HRA credit (prorated from your effective date to the end of the plan year) is available from your effective date of enrollment • Tax-free credit can be used to pay for qualified medical expenses for you and any individuals covered by this HDHP Unused credits carryover from year-to-year HRA credit does not earn interest • HRA credit is forfeited if you leave Federal employment or switch health insurance plans.
-Members leaving GEHA mid-year will be expected to return a portion of the annual contribution to GEHA only if they have filed claims against the funds (prorated based on the number of months in the Plan) and will forfeit their remaining HRA account balance at that time. • An HRA does not affect your ability to participate in an FSAFEDS Healthcare Flexible Spending Account (HCFSA).
-However, you must meet FSAFEDS eligibility requirements.
-Net deductible after pass through "Net deductible after pass through" means the remaining deductible amount if you use the GEHA premium pass through contribution to help pay your health plan deductible.
+- For our HDHP option, the HRA is administered by GEHA - Entire HRA credit (prorated from your effective date to the end of the plan year) is available from your effective date of enrollment - Tax-free credit can be used to pay for qualified medical expenses for you and any individuals covered by this HDHP - Unused credits carryover from year-to-year - · HRA credit does not earn interest - HRA credit is forfeited if you leave Federal employment or switch health insurance plans.
+Members leaving GEHA mid-year will be expected to return a portion of the annual contribution to GEHA only if they have filed claims against the funds (prorated based on the number of months in the Plan) and will forfeit their remaining HRA account balance at that time. - An HRA does not affect your ability to participate in an FSAFEDS Healthcare Flexible Spending Account (HCFSA).
+However, you must meet FSAFEDS eligibility requirements. - Net deductible after pass through

+"Net deductible after pass through" means the remaining deductible amount if you use the GEHA premium pass through contribution to help pay your health plan deductible.
 By using the premium pass through to pay first dollar costs for qualified medical expenses, your out-of-pocket deductible cost on this plan is substantially reduced.

-Annual In-Network Deductible: Self Only \$1,500; Self Plus One/Self and Family \$3,000 GEHA's HSA/HRA premium pass through contribution: Self Only \$900; Self Plus One/Self and Family \$1,800 Net deductible after pass through: Self Only \$600; Self Plus One/Self and Family \$1,200 Catastrophic protection for out- of-pocket expenses Your annual maximum for out-of-pocket expenses (deductibles and coinsurance) for covered services is limited to \$5,000 per person for Self Only or \$10,000 for Self Plus One (not to exceed \$5,000 per person) and \$10,000 when enrollment is Self and Family enrollment (any combination of family members, not to exceed \$5,000 per person) when you use PPO providers.
-If you use a non-PPO provider the annual maximum for out-of-pocket expenses is \$7,000 for Self Only or \$14,000 for Self Plus One (not to exceed \$7,000 per person) and \$14,000 when enrollment is Self and Family (any combination of family members, not to exceed \$7,000 per person) and \$14,000 when enrollment is Self and Family (any combination of family members, not to exceed \$7,000 per person).
+Annual In-Network Deductible: Self Only \$1,600; Self Plus One/Self and Family \$3,200

+GEHA's HSA/HRA premium pass through contribution: Self Only \$1,000; Self Plus One/Self and Family \$2,000

+Net deductible after pass through: Self Only \$600; Self Plus One/Self and Family \$1,200

+Catastrophic protection for outof-pocket expenses Your annual maximum for out-of-pocket expenses (deductibles and coinsurance) for covered services is limited to \$6,000 per person for Self Only or \$12,000 for Self Plus One (not to exceed \$6,000 per person) and \$12,000 when enrollment is Self and Family enrollment (any combination of family members, not to exceed \$6,000 per person) when you use in-network providers.
+If you use an out-of-network provider the annual maximum for out-of-pocket expenses is \$8,500 for Self Only or \$17,000 for Self Plus One (not to exceed \$8,500 per person) and \$17,000 when enrollment is Self and Family (any combination of family members, not to exceed \$8,500 per person).
 However, certain expenses do not count toward your out-of-pocket maximum and you must continue to pay these expenses once you reach your out-of-pocket maximum (such as expenses in excess of the Plan's allowable amount or benefit maximum).
-Refer to Section 4, Your catastrophic protection out-of-pocket maximum , and Section 5, Traditional medical coverage subject to the deductible , for more details.
+Refer to Section 4, Your catastrophic protection out-of-pocket maximum, and Section 5, Traditional medical coverage subject to the deductible, for more details.

 Health education resources and account management tools Section 5(h) describes the health education resources and account management tools available to you to help you manage your healthcare and your healthcare dollars.